Skip to content

 Data Communication Protocol

 This block communicates using the MAVLink protocol over UDP.
-Port and IP configurations are categorized based on the operational mode as follows:
+Port and IP configuration rules are categorized based on the operational mode as follows:

 1. Non-Real-Flight Mode (Simulation Mode, RealflyMode unchecked)

-2. Target IP: Default is 127.0.0.1; configurable to the IP address of the host running CopterSim.
+2. Target IP: Default is 127.0.0.1; the IP address of the host running CopterSim can be customized.

-3. Port Rules: Base port is 15500 + 2 * CopterID.
-Each drone’s port increments by 2 with increasing CopterID; the same port is used for both receiving and transmitting.
+3. Port Rules: Base port is 15500 + 2 * CopterID; each drone’s port increments by 2 with increasing CopterID, and the same port is used for both receiving and transmitting.

-4. Supports three MAVLink modes: Mavlink_Full, Mavlink_Simple, and Mavlink_Real, each corresponding to different packet sizes.
+4. Supports three MAVLink modes: Mavlink_Full, Mavlink_Simple, and Mavlink_Real; different modes correspond to different packet sizes.

 5. Real-Flight Mode (RealflyMode checked)